Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: Introduction

 Many existing calculi for program modules are formulated using raw terms, and animated via a mixture of judgmental equality (for the module layer) and structural operational semantics (for the program layer).
 In contrast, we formulate \ModTT{} entirely in an equational logical framework,\footnote{Though we present it using standard notations for readability.} eschewing raw terms entirely and \emph{only} considering terms up to typed judgmental equality.
 Because we have adopted a modal separation of effects (\cref{sec:modal-abstraction}), there is no obstacle to accounting for genuine computational effects in the program layer, even in the purely equational setting~\citep{staton:2013}.

-The mechanization of Standard ML~\citep{lee-crary-harper:2007,crary-harper:2009} in the Edinburgh Logical Framework~\citep{harper-honsell-plotkin:1993} is an obvious precursor to our design; whereas in the cited work, the LF's function space was used to encode the binding structure of raw terms and derivations, we employ a semantic logical framework due to \citet{uemura:2019} to account for both typing and judgmental equality of abstract terms.
+The mechanization of Standard ML~\citep{lee-crary-harper:2007,crary-harper:2009} in the Edinburgh Logical Framework~\citep{harper-honsell-plotkin:1993} is an obvious precursor to our design; whereas in the cited work, the LF's function space was used to encode the binding structure of raw terms and derivations, we employ the internal language of locally Cartesian closed categories as a logical framework to account for both typing and judgmental equality of abstract terms, as explicated by \citet{gratzer-sterling:2020}.
 The idea of dependently typed equational logical frameworks goes back to \citet{cartmell:1978} (for theories without binding), and was further developed by Martin-L\"of for theories with binding of arbitrary order~\citep{nordstrom-peterson-smith:1990}.
 Because we work only with typed terms up to judgmental equality, we may use \emph{semantic} methods such as Artin gluing to succinctly prove syntactic results as in several recent works~\citep{altenkirch-kaposi:2016:nbe,coquand:2019,kaposi-huber-sattler:2019,coquand-huber-sattler:2019, sterling-angiuli-gratzer:2019,sterling-angiuli-gratzer:2020,sterling-angiuli:2020}.

 The effectiveness of algebraic methods relies on the existence of initial algebras for theories defined in a logical framework.
 The existence of initial algebras is not hard to prove and usually follows from standard results in category theory.
 That an initial algebra can be \emph{presented} by a quotient of raw syntax is more laborious to prove for a given logical framework (see \citet{streicher:1991} for a valiant effort); such a result is the combination of soundness and completeness.